 Mandatory Reporting

 Under the Regulated Health Professions Act, 1991 (sections 85.1 to 85.6.2) all employers, facility operators and regulated health professionals have a mandatory duty to report to the College for any of the reasons outlined below.
-All pharmacists, pharmacy technicians, registered pharmacy students and interns share these obligations.
+All pharmacists, pharmacy technicians, interns and intern technicians share these obligations.

 If you are sending a report to the College in accordance with these obligations, you must send it within 30 days of the incident.
 If you miss the 30-day window, please still send this report as quickly as possible.